mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 title: Charging Network In Baltics
 ---

+The road through Estonia/Latvia/Lithuania/Poland is very good in terms of road quality, but there are no chargers with "great" reliability - usually it's just one stand with one AC plug and one DC plug.
+If it's broken or occupied, be prepared for a fallback plan to find alternative charger.

 Please take this information with a grain of salt - I've never used the chargers myself (even though I plan to).
 Please let me know if there are any issues.

 # General Tips

-The road through Estonia/Latvia/Lithuania/Poland is very good in terms of road quality, but there are no chargers with "great" reliability - usually it's just one stand with one AC plug and one DC plug.
-If it's broken or occupied, be prepared for a fallback plan to find alternative charger.
-However often it's enough to call the number on the charger - the operator can then reboot the charger which is often enough to get the charger up-and-running.

 * Plan the trip first.
 You can use [A Better Route Planner](abetterrouteplanner.com/), however make sure you have at least 15%-20% battery left to reach next charger if the one